MS-21/Deep-Research-AI-Agentic-System/README.md

 3. Viewing the Result: Once the system completes its task, it will output a structured and informative answer based on the research data collected.

 ## Agents
-- Research Agent
+1. Research Agent:
   - The Research Agent is responsible for crawling websites and collecting relevant data based on the input query.
 It retrieves the first few pages from search results and scrapes useful content.
-- Answer Drafter Agent
+2. Answer Drafter Agent:
  - The Answer Drafter Agent processes the data gathered by the Research Agent.
 It drafts a clear and concise answer by leveraging LangChain and Groq to organize the content and generate a well-structured response.

 ## Technologies Used